WhatTheDickens/fluid-text-intro/md/editorial_intro.md

-literature — "poetry" — among these productions, and regard the books of humans as no different from the Book of Nature, then *Walden* becomes for us a work that did not begin as, but ultimately became, a fluid text proclaiming the inevitable fluidity of texts.
-This is a convenient revision narrative for an edition of *Walden* that justifies itself through a similar declaration — perhaps too convenient to be entirely trusted.
+literature — "poetry" — among these productions, and regard the books of humans as no different from the Book of Nature, then *Walden* becomes for us a work that did not begin as, but ultimately became, a fluid text naming fluidity as the inevitable condition and life-giving principle of literature.
+This is a convenient revision narrative for an edition of *Walden* that makes the same identification — perhaps too convenient to be entirely trusted.
 We invite readers to provide alternative narratives, or improvements to this one, in the margins of *Walden* itself, [here](http://commons.digitalthoreau.org/walden/reading/#pNwtActIwhoheiapcAwwicorIsaomiuautaowantlimbtielnorbabfahscdblrcomcobTsaamstbmsTtshimGlahmmgatfttoscalptactBatwwfignobsnrscTncpwesrcswrTanias), [here](http://commons.digitalthoreau.org/walden/spring/spring-1-13/#pTisttohitpoaoNTMebpalWCwdhfuwmtonalTpimetmtlafvTseiictnehllbaigwtwsoslhsamhfcogSIpgfsmrpIknpwficEshscsfbfoeFcfbbTiTflablsfsfbwnmfdhsulbbsbgacl), or elsewhere.
 Submitted as a dissertation in 1967, revised and re-typed